 Creativity takes courage.
 Especially later on in life!

 And I’ve been helping people find that courage, by getting them to pick up a pencil and explore the magic of the blank page.

 From my why to my superpowers, and how I’m showing up for you and your inner artist, here’s a blog challenge I did, as part of Natalie Sisson’s 10 Day Blog Challenge, which reveals all.
 Up close and personal.

 My Clients Include:

-Closet Artists, Curious Corporates, Parents who want to connect with their kids, Job-Hunting Undergraduates, Job-Hunting Masters Graduates, Clever Rebels, Children who dream of becoming artists, Adults who dream of becoming artists, Students seeking to engage their whole brain, Professionals wanting to improve problem solving skills or expand corporate or business capabilities, People who wish to integrate creativity into daily life, get over blocks or fears, move forward, People at the crossroads wanting to make a life or career change, or interested in a creative outlet, People who have difficulty communicating or expressing themselves
+Closet Artists, Parents who want to connect with their kids, Job-Hunting Undergraduates, Job-Hunting Masters Graduates, Children who dream of becoming artists, Adults who dream of becoming artists, Students seeking to engage their whole brain, Professionals wanting to improve problem solving skills or expand corporate or business capabilities, People who wish to integrate creativity into daily life, get over blocks or fears, move forward, People at the crossroads wanting to make a life or career change, or interested in a creative outlet, People who have difficulty communicating or expressing themselves

 “It can be difficult to know which step to take next.
 What I now know (for sure mama Oprah!) is that drawing’s more valuable than most people imagine.

 This has been my experience, the experience of those I work with, and leaves me wondering why it is something all too often left behind in school.”